d4v1-sudo/trilateration-using-python/README.md

 ```
 Latitude of point A: 37.7749
 Longitude of point A: -122.4194
-Altitude of point A (in meters): 0.0
-Your distance to point A (in meters): 10000.0
+Your distance to point A (in km): 10000.0

 Latitude of point B: 34.0522
 Longitude of point B: -118.2437
-Altitude of point B (in meters): 0.0
-Your distance to point B (in meters): 15000.0
+Your distance to point B (in km): 15000.0

 Latitude of point C: 40.7128
 Longitude of point C: -74.0060
-Altitude of point C (in meters): 0.0
-Your distance to point C (in meters): 12000.0
+Your distance to point C (in km): 12000.0
 ```

 - To define N or S  /  E or W: